Introduction

 3. Full

-You must either sit each of the tiered exams (Foundation, Intermediate, Full) or use the Driect to Full route that has now been made available alongside the staged approach which is (in the words of the RSGB) specifically aimed at aspiring amateurs who are already competent in related technical subjects.
-However, it is open to all, and Foundation and Intermediate amateurs are free to enroll for the Direct to Full examination or continue along the three-tier route as they wish.
+You must either sit each of the tiered exams (Foundation, Intermediate, Full) or use the Direct to Full route that has now been made available alongside the staged approach which is (in the words of the RSGB) specifically aimed at aspiring amateurs who are already competent in related technical subjects.
+However, it is open to all, and Foundation and Intermediate amateurs are free to enrol for the Direct to Full examination or continue along the three-tier route as they wish.
+Frankly, if you’ve already achieved Intermediate then the three-tier Full exam is the best course of action, but for those at Foundation who think they can make a jump to Full it is an option.

 The following sections describe very briefly and in general terms the privileges granted at each level of licence and the course content.
 The full Syllabi for the courses can be accessed via the RSGB website.